spaceteams/terraform-aws-modules/components/kms-key/README.md

     This is usually used to pass down the 'outer' context,
     ie. the context of module invoking this one.
     See [terraform-space-context](https://github.com/spaceteams/terraform-space-context) documentation
     for details on how the context is commonly used.
+    All context values can be override via inputs on the module level.

 Type: `any`